dkermer/swc-r/README.txt

 My name is Debby!
-I am going to learn to use R really well today.
+I am going to learn to use R & RStudio really well today.
+And I am going to learn to manage data.
+Yay!